React writing patterns that occur in business

 }

 The DashboardPage implementation is straightforward.
-We're just placing each Chart component inside a Section with a data-type.
+It simply places each Chart component inside a Section with a data-type attribute.

-The complex part is DashboardClientWrapper.
+The complex part is the DashboardClientWrapper.
 It does the following:

-2. Uses React's Children.map API to manipulate each child element
+- Uses React API Children.map to manipulate each element passed as children

-4. Identifies which component it is using the data-type attribute
+- Identifies the component type using the data-type attribute

-5. Returns the appropriate ReactElement if the Context value is true
+- Returns the appropriate ReactElement if the context value is true

-This workaround bypasses the constraint that Client Components can't directly include Server Components as children.
-We call a Client Component from a Server Component and pass Server Components as children.
+This approach works around the limitation that Client Components can't directly place Server Components as children.
+To do this, we call a Client Component from a Server Component and pass Server Components as children.

 Using Children is uncommon and can lead to fragile code.
 See common alternatives.